 The next Pilgrim Family from which my contemporary Waterman Family claims descent is the Francis Eaton Family.
 Francis was born in Bristol, Gloucester, England about 1596 and arrived in Plymouth on the Mayflower with his wife, Sarah, and his child.
 Sadly, Sarah died the first winter.
 Francis married a second time to a woman only known to history as Dorothy and then a third time to Christiana Penn, my tenth great-grandmother, who arrived in Plymouth in 1623 on a ship named Anne.

 Next, we come to the James Chilton Family.
 James was born about 1556 in Canterbury, Kent, England and was trained as a tailor.
 He was the oldest passenger on the Mayflower at about 64 years of age and signed the Mayflower Compact.
-He is said to have been part of the Separatist community at Leyden, Holland and he traveled to the New World with his wife and youngest daughter, Mary.
+He is said to have been part of the Separatist community at Leiden, Holland and he traveled to the New World with his wife and youngest daughter, Mary.
 Evidently, he left his other 10 children in England.
-And his wife is known to us only as “Mrs. Chilton” because William Bradford did not record her first name.
+Because William Bradford did not record her first name, James Chilton’s wife is known to us only as “Mrs. Chilton.”
 James Chilton died on the Mayflower in 1620 in Provincetown Harbor.
 His wife died a few months later.